k10sj02/thedataplaybook/content/posts/postgresql-explain-analyze-buffers-guide.md

 categories: ["blog", "data science", "database"]
 ---

-# How to Interpret EXPLAIN ANALYZE BUFFERS Output in PostgreSQL

 As a data analyst on sustainability projects, I optimize PostgreSQL queries to ensure end users get accurate data because in these projects, even a second can make a difference.
 When optimizing PostgreSQL queries, `EXPLAIN (ANALYZE, BUFFERS)` provides critical performance metrics.
 This guide explains how to read and interpret the output to identify bottlenecks and measure improvements.

 ## Example Query